thetillhoff/workshop/docs/labs/lab_4/1_hands_on.md

 When you deploy this later, you'll see in the RDS console that the new database is now running in a private subnet.
 You won't be able to connect to it from your local machine anymore, no matter the security group rules.
-In some enterprise settings, you might still be able to connect to resources in private subnets, mostly by activating your VPN.

 ## Preparing the security groups